- Off road parking

 South Wales and the South West of England are also within driving distance, offering further exploring possibilities from your lovely Stroud self-catering apartment.

-All first floor.
 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area with sofa bed.